AlessioGiuliano/genann/report.md

 We expect a high data locality considering the whole network is allocated at once with malloc.

+### Description of work provided

-> TODO : description of work provided -> 2 dossiers separes pour app de base et app acceleree
+TODO : 2 dossiers separes pour app de base et app acceleree

 To accelerate the neural network training, we first added OpenMP parallel for loops in the `set_hidden_deltas` and `train_hidden`.